-According to Celebrity Net Worth, Taylor is worth an estimated $200,000.
-That isn’t much considering he was one of the best players of his time and the rookie minimum salary in the NFL is currently $480,000.
+According to Celebrity Net Worth, Lawrence Taylor is worth an estimated $200,000 in 2021.
+That isn't much considering he was one of the best players of his time and the rookie minimum salary in the NFL is currently $480,000.
 The average NFL player in 2017, for example, raked in $2.7 million for a full season.
 Divide that figure by 16 and you get a whopping $168,750 per game.

-The highest-paid outside linebacker in 2019 was Von Miller, who was making north of $25 million per year.
+The highest-paid outside linebacker in 2021 is Von Miller, who is making north of $22 million per year.
 Considering Taylor was one of the best OLBs and American football players to ever play, he probably wishes he could cash on his talent the way players do now.

 This post was originally published on October 31, 2019.